HarryShomer/Hockey-Scraper/README.md

     import scrape_functions

-There are three relevant functions used for scraping data:

-1. "scrape_seasons"

-2. "scrape_games"

-3. "scrape\_date\_range"

-After any scraping function finishes running, the data scraped can be found in the folder which contains your code (the play-by-play and shifts are placed in different files).
-Also by default the play-by-play is always scraped, so you need to specify if you want shifts in every function.
+There are three relevant functions used for scraping data (After any scraping function finishes running, the data scraped can be found in the folder which contains your code):

-###1. scrape_seasons
+**1. scrape_seasons:**

 This function is used to scrape on a season by season level.
 It takes two arguments: